Follow these steps to create WCAG 'A' accessible fixed-layout EPUB3 directly from InDesign with Circular Software.

 More info and help is available at the WebAIM Contrast Checker page.

 Structured information about the EPUB content lets everyone know the accessibility features and potential hazards.
-The expected structure for this metadata is 'schema.org metadata' and this is part of the EPUB3.2 standard and later.
+Including this metadata is now part of the latest EPUB standards and will be flagged by Ace by DAISY see the tutorial step 11.
+Validation & testing below.

-InDesign 2024.2 does have a way to add this metadata but all Circular Software users can more easily add A11y metadata to their InDesign files and exports by adding using the CircularFLO Metadata Panel.
+InDesign has a way to add this Accessibility metadata but Circular Software users can more easily add it by using a CircularFLO Metadata panel and synchronising between documents with the Metadata Matcher tool.

 With no CircularFLO Preferences Panel added the default values will be used.